The Gritters Golf Society

 After much squabbling.......

-These are the rules for the competitions that will take place on the 2008 tour:
+These are the rules for the Eclectic based competitions that have taken place over the years.

-We will play an individual stableford every day with cash prizes down to fifth place.
-There will be eight rounds of golf in total including a curtain raiser to be arranged three weeks before we go.
+We will play an individual stableford every day with cash prizes down to third place.
+There will be six rounds of golf in total.
+Each day the finishing position for each player will be recorded (1st = 12 points, 2 = 11 and so on).

 Given that we shall be playing in fours, there will be a team event each day where the best two scores from four will count, the best team and the second team will get some cash from the kitty.